-If you’re someone who’s just a sucker for an emotionally charged cause, then I suppose you should divert your empathy to the millions of people who die every day of hunger, or to the billions of us who will not have a sustainable planet to live on by the end of the century.
+If you’re someone who’s a sucker for an emotionally charged cause, then I suppose you should divert your empathy to the millions of people who die every day of hunger.
+Or to the billions of us who will not have a sustainable planet to live on by the end of the century.

-I have instead done my best to provide you with a rational, logical argument that hopefully makes the consumption of animal products illogical for any person who considers him or herself an environmentalist, much less a human who enjoys living on Earth.
+I have instead done my best to provide you with a rational argument that hopefully makes the consumption of animal products illogical for any person who considers him or herself an environmentalist.
+Much less a human who enjoys living on Earth.

-I see veganism as the only immediate solution to this problem that will allow any person reading this to contribute to the cause.
+I see veganism as the only immediate solution to this problem that allows any person reading this to contribute to the cause.

-A person who follows a vegan diet on average produces the equivalent of 50% less carbon dioxide, uses 1/11th the oil, 1/13th the water, and 1/18th the land compared to a meat-eater for their food.
+A person who follows a vegan diet on average emits 50% less carbon dioxide, uses 1/11th the oil, 1/13th the water, and 1/18th the land compared to a meat-eater for their food.
 22Wilson, Lindsay.
 (2013).
 The carbon foodprint of 5 diets compared.